 The controller itself offers a full EQ section and quality platters that are of a decent size.
 A professional layout helps break the cycle of iPad controllers that don’t look like DJ gear.
 The inclusion of a master out is a bonus allowing for high-quality sound output via the built-in 24-bit soundcard.

-The Native Instruments Traktor Kontrol S2 Mk2 is the best DJ controller for people that want to DJ with an iPad and controller combo.
+The Native Instruments Traktor Kontrol S2 Mk2 is the best choice for people that want to DJ with an iPad and controller combo.

 Read our full Traktor Kontrol S2 Mk3 review for more detailed information.